Skip to main content

 Technology

-• Decline in traditional dev roles due to low-code platforms
+• Declining demand for traditional coding roles due to low-code platforms

 Healthcare